MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/install/install-raspbian.md

 installation available from other third-party sources.
 While those tools and methods may work, Microsoft can't support those methods.

-The Raspberry Pi OS is available for Arm 64 procoessors.
-PowerShell has not been tested on Arm 64 for the Raspberry Pi OS.
+The Raspberry Pi OS is available for Arm 64 processors.
+PowerShell hasn't been tested on Arm 64 for the Raspberry Pi OS.

 <!-- link references -->